amarlearning/Pingetron/README.md

 - [ ] Change the image which are being used as indicator.
 - [x] Add quit application option in menu.
-- [ ] Application dosen't start if it is already running.
+- [ ] Application should not start if it is already running.

 ***